Olivia de Havilland, Oscar-winning actress, dies at 104 | WTOP

 The decision is still unofficially called the “De Havilland law.”

 De Havilland went on to earn her own Academy Award in 1946 for her performance in “To Each His Own,” a melodrama about out-of-wedlock birth.
-A second Oscar came three years later for “The Heiress,” in which she portrayed a plain young homebody (as plain as it was possible to make de Havilland) opposite Montgomery Clift and Sir Ralph Richardson in an adaptation of Henry James’ “Washington Square.”
+A second Oscar came three years later for “The Heiress,” in which she portrayed a plain young homebody opposite Montgomery Clift and Sir Ralph Richardson in an adaptation of Henry James’ “Washington Square.”

 In 2008, de Havilland received a National Medal of Arts and was awarded France’s Legion of Honor two years later.

-She was also famous, not always for the better, as the sister of Fontaine, with whom she had a troubled relationship.
-In a 2016 interview, de Havilland referred to her late sister as a “dragon lady” and said her memories of Fontaine, who died in 2013, were “multi-faceted, varying from endearing to alienating.”
+She was also famous, not always for the better, as the sister of Fontaine, with whom she had a troubled relationship that the deeply private de Havilland refused to discuss until after Fontaine’s death in 2013.
+In a rare 2016 interview with The Associated Press, de Havilland referred to her late sister as a “dragon lady” and said her memories of Fontaine were “multi-faceted, varying from endearing to alienating.”

-“On my part, it was always loving, but sometimes estranged and, in the later years, severed,” she said.
-“Dragon Lady, as I eventually decided to call her, was a brilliant, multi-talented person, but with an astigmatism in her perception of people and events, which often caused her to react in an unfair and even injurious way.”

-De Havilland once observed that Melanie Wilkes’ happiness was sustained by a loving, secure family, a blessing that eluded the actress even in childhood.
+De Havilland once observed that Melanie Wilkes’ happiness was sustained by a loving, secure family, a blessing that often eluded the actress.

 She was born in Tokyo on July 1, 1916, the daughter of a British patent attorney.
 Her parents separated when she was 3, and her mother brought her and her younger sister Joan to Saratoga, California.
 De Havilland’s own two marriages, to Marcus Goodrich and Pierre Galante, ended in divorce.